Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

     1. (`ncn-w001#`) Verify whether the following messages are observed on the canary worker node.

         ```bash
         dmesg | grep "Detected NON_EXISTENT_LUN Access"
         ```

         Example output:

         ```text
         sd 2:0:0:10: LUN assignments on this target have changed.
 The Linux SCSI layer does not automatically remap LUN assignments.
         sd 2:0:0:12: LUN assignments on this target have changed.
 The Linux SCSI layer does not automatically remap LUN assignments.
         sd 2:0:0:7: LUN assignments on this target have changed.
 The Linux SCSI layer does not automatically remap LUN assignments.
         sd 2:0:0:9: LUN assignments on this target have changed.
 The Linux SCSI layer does not automatically remap LUN assignments.
         ```

-    1. (`ncn-n00*#`) Verify whether the following messages are observed on any compute or UAN node.
+    1. (`ncn-nid#`) Verify whether the following messages are observed on any compute or UAN node.

         ```bash
         dmesg | grep "LUN assignments"
         ```

         Example output:

         ```text
         TARGET_CORE[iSCSI]: Detected NON_EXISTENT_LUN Access for 0x00000001 from iqn.2023-06.csm.iscsi:x 1000c1s1b1n0
         TARGET_CORE[iSCSI]: Detected NON_EXISTENT_LUN Access for 0x00000001 from iqn.2023-06.csm.iscsi:x 1000c1s1b1n0
         TARGET_CORE[iSCSI]: Detected NON_EXISTENT_LUN Access for 0x00000001 from iqn.2023-06.csm.iscsi:x 1000c1s1b1n0
         TARGET_CORE[iSCSI]: Detected NON_EXISTENT_LUN Access for 0x00000001 from iqn.2023-06.csm.iscsi:x 1000c1s1b1n0
         ```

 If above respective messages are encountered on the canary worker and any compute/UAN nodes, ensure the following procedure is followed before continuing.
 [Steps to follow after the worker node is down during Rebuild](../..//iscsi_sbps/iscsi_pre-requisite_steps_during_rebuild.md).